awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-directory-service.md

 You can enable trusted access using either the AWS Directory Service console or the AWS Organizations console\.

 **Important**
-We strongly recommend that you enable trusted access by using the AWS Directory Service console\.
-This enables AWS Directory Service to perform required setup tasks\.
+We strongly recommend that whenever possible, you use the AWS Directory Service console or tools to enable integration with Organizations\.
+This lets AWS Directory Service perform any configuration that it requires, such as creating resources needed by the service\.
+Proceed with these steps only if you can’t enable integration using the tools provided by AWS Directory Service\.For more information, see [this note](orgs_integrate_services.md#important-note-about-integration)\.
+If you enable trusted access by using the AWS Directory Service console or tools then you don’t need to complete these steps\.

 **To enable trusted access using the AWS Directory Service console**
 To share a directory, which automatically enables trusted access, see [Share Your Directory](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_directory_sharing.html) in the *AWS Directory Service Administration Guide*\.
 For step\-by\-step instructions, see [Tutorial: Sharing Your AWS Managed Microsoft AD Directory](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_tutorial_directory_sharing.html)\.

-On the Organizations side, you can enable trusted access by using either the AWS Organizations console, by running a AWS CLI command, or by calling an API operation in one of the AWS SDKs\.
+You can enable trusted access by using either the AWS Organizations console, by running a AWS CLI command, or by calling an API operation in one of the AWS SDKs\.

-**Important**
-We strongly recommend that where possible, you use the AWS Directory Service console or tools to enable integration with Organizations so that AWS Directory Service can perform any configuration that it requires\.
-Proceed with these steps only if you can’t enable integration using the tools provided by AWS Directory Service\.
-If you enable trusted access by using the tools provided by AWS Directory Service then you don’t need to complete these steps\.

 ------
 #### [ Old console ]

-**To enable trusted service access**
+**To enable trusted service access using the Organizations console**

 1. Sign in to the [AWS Organizations console](https://console.aws.amazon.com/organizations)\.
 You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization’s management account\.